-Mr. Drozd, a high school teacher from New York, put together the video below to show a before and after comparison of when plugged into an iPod Touch.
-The difference in quality, as you will hear, is clearly noticeable, even in a noisy environment like the one he chose for this test. the iRig Mic
+Mr. Drozd, a high school teacher from New York, put together the video below to show a before and after comparison of the iRig Mic when plugged into an iPod Touch.
+The difference in quality, as you will hear, is clearly noticeable, even in a noisy environment like the one he chose for this test.

 Before and After Audio Comparisons with the iRig Mic